1914 Albert Eugene Fordham, original owner of the B & B house

 Greensboro was having an economic heyday thanks to Moses Cone the Industrialist & founder of Cone Mills.
 5 railroads converged downtown, hence Greensboro came to be known as Gate City and enjoyed the largest population of any city in NC.

-The year Albert, built the B & B home for his wife, 1914 WWI began; 4 years later the Spanish Flu hit.
+The year Albert, built the B & B home for his wife, 1914 WWI began, 3 years later the United States entered this war, 4 years later the Spanish Flu hit.
 During these 4 years Albert's wife had a stroke, her sisters in Oak Ridge, NC cared for her.

 This was long before unemployment compensation or pandemic relief assistance to businesses.
 Albert had done very well in the shoe business he was fortunate to find a partner, Mr. Brown and align business fortunes.